Center for the Army Profession and Ethic: History

-CAPE Products
+Products

 The Center for the Army Profession and Ethic offers many products to help develop Army Professionals.
 Products include: Videos, Case Studies, Lesson Plans, Training Support Packages, Virtual Simulators, Games, Posters, and more.

-Virtual Simulators
+Virtual simulators

 The Company We Keep

-The Company We Keep is an interactive video simulation for Company Commanders and First Sergeants.
+The Company We Keep is an interactive video simulation for company commanders and first sergeants.
 It focuses on the responsibility of the Company Command Team (CCT) members to serve as Stewards for the Profession of Arms by communicating, working as a team, counseling/mentoring within the garrison environment, and inspiring commitment to the Army Profession through daily tasks.
 The interactive simulation demonstrates how excellence and leadership should be modeled in the areas of training development, property accountability, materiel readiness, and personnel readiness.

 Highly Specialized, Highly Committed

 Highly Specialized, Highly Committed is a virtual simulation training product that focuses on Army Profession and Ethic concepts and how they relate to the leader/professional development of Soldiers as they transition into the Warrant Officer cohort.